cjdoris/pAdicGaloisGroup/README.md

                                     on to their children
     | "Patient"                   Like Steady, but also require that the remaining top nodes have
-                                    a common subgroup which could be a Galois group , Reprocess: BOOL           When true, on a descent re-use all resolvents computed so far , Reset: BOOL               When true, on a descent reset the subgroup choice algorithm , Useful:                   How to decide whether a subgroup is useful [ "Generous"                  Useful if there is a pair of nodes with different statistics , "Necessary"                 Useful if it satisfies a necessary condition to provide information , "Sufficient"                Useful if it satisfies a sufficient condition to provide information ]
+                                    a common subgroup which could be a Galois group , Useful:                   How to decide whether a subgroup is useful [ "Generous"                  Useful if there is a pair of nodes with different statistics , "Necessary"                 Useful if it satisfies a necessary condition to provide information , "Sufficient"                Useful if it satisfies a sufficient condition to provide information ]
-  ]
+  , Reprocess: BOOL           When true, on a descent re-use all resolvents computed so far , Reset: BOOL               When true, on a descent reset the subgroup choice algorithm , Blacklist: BOOL           When true, maintain a blacklist to exclude groups from; not required if
+                                Reprocess is true
+  , Dedupe: BOOL              When true, nodes in the graph are merged if they are conjugate ]
 | "RootsMaximal"          Work down the graph of possible Galois groups by maximal inclusion, similar
                             to the relative resolvent method, forming resolvents from the subgroups